Jwomack7512-bio/BobTheBuilder/docs/pages/backend/eqn_info/2_enzyme_eqns.rst

 Michaelis Menten
 ---------------------------------
-Michaelis Menten kinetics is the most common approximation for describing the rate at which enzyme reactions occur.
+Michaelis Menten kinetics is a commonly used approximation for describing the rate at which enzyme reactions occur.
 The model most commonly takes the following for describing the velocity of a reaction: